Lab 7 - Performance Profiling

 file system I/O operations performed in the program's

 In this lab, we will just be using the

 More Detailed Profiling

-- the heap size over time.
+- the size of the heap over time.

 - We could add a counter for each function.
 At the beginning of each function, we would increment the corresponding counter.

-- At the beginning and end of each function, we could get the current
+- At the beginning and end of each function, we could

-time (e.g., using
+get the current time (e.g., using

 gettimeofday()) and compute the time consumed.
 In other words, add a stopwatch to each function.

 - And we could modify the memory allocator to periodically report the current memory usage.